osm-vishnukyatannawar/data-converter/README.md

 SELECT * FROM rentpath_pdp Where rentpath_pdp.date = '2030_12_12' and source = 'apartments.com';
 ```

-Note> You don't have to concat the files before uploading.
+> You don't have to concat the files before uploading.
 Simply dump all the files.

 **Now you are sure that data mapping happended properly.**